 Once you’ve made a decision to stop using an addictive substance, detox centers are helpful.
 If your body is currently dependent on a substance like hydrocodone, Xanax or even alcohol, there may be uncomfortable withdrawal symptoms that can be extremely painful or dangerous when they get severe.
 You shouldn’t attempt this by yourself.
 Throughout this process, you may need medical assistance, which will be offered at a detox center.

 Recovery Meetings Near You in Phoenix

 Recovery meetings in groups like Alcoholics Anonymous, Narcotics Anonymous and SMART Recovery are an essential tool for your long-term recovery.
-It is important that you find a group that resonates with you.

 Alcoholics Anonymous (AA) MeetingsAlcoholics Anonymous (AA) is an international fellowship of men and women who have alcohol addiction.
 They support each other and help each other to achieve long-term sobriety.
 In the 12 steps of AA, members are asked to turn their addiction over to a higher power beyond themselves.
 This higher power could be God, but it could also be an abstract concept like friendship, family or community.
-Here are three meetings in Phoenix.

 - H.O.W.
 Where: Lambda Phoenix Center 2622 N. 16th St. Phoenix, AZ 85006

 - Rule 62 Where: Mid-City Group 5035 1/2 N. 7th Ave.
 Phoenix, AZ 85013